Bachelor of Science

 - Closely tied to the field of communications is marketing – a product/brand manager, responsible for marketing and developing products such as gaming consoles, shoes, and even university courses, a market researcher, who uses quantitative data to understand the behaviour of consumers and what drives them to buy iPhones or Android phones.

-Relevant majors: Biochemistry/Biotechnology, Medicinal Chemistry, Microbiology, Neuroscience
+Relevant majors: Applied Physics, Biochemistry/Biotechnology, Chemistry, Medicinal Chemistry, Microbiology, Neuroscience

 - Analytical chemist: analyses and studies the physical or chemical properties of drug substances and formulations

 - Biomedical or medical scientist: performs medical laboratory tests on blood, other body fluids and tissues to assist clinicians in the diagnosis, treatment and prevention of disease

 - Clinical research associate: sets up, monitors and complete clinical trials that investigate the effects, risks and benefit of a medicine